Geometric integration by parts and Lepage equivalents: Contact structure and geometric integration by parts

 \begin{defn} Let $\mathbb{V}\colon J^{t}Y\longrightarrow (J^{r}\mathcal{E})^{\ast}\otimes A_{n-s}(X)$ be a variational morphism. \\ Let $\mathbb{V}_m=\frac{1}{s!}(\hat{v}_A^{i_1\dots i_sj_1\dots j_m})\otimes ds_{i_1\dots i_s}$ be the coefficient of its term of rank $0\le m\le r$.

 The term $\mathbb{V}_m$ is said to be \textit{reduced with respect to the fibered connection} $(\Gamma^a_{bi},\Gamma^A_{Bi})$ if $\hat{v}_A^{[i_1\dots i_sj_1]j_2\dots j_m}=0$.
 The variational morphism $\mathbb{V}$ is \textit{reduced} if all its terms are reduced. \end{defn} Notice that when $n=\text{dim}(X)=1$, \eg in the case of Mechanics, all variational morphisms are reduced.
-However, a variational morphism might be reduced with respect to a fibered connection, but not with respect to another fibered connection, whenever its rank is at least two.
+However, the property of being reduced in general depends on the choice of the a fibered connection, whenever the rank is at least two.

 \begin{itemize}

 \item the case of codegree $s\ge 1$.